HeapsIO/heaps-doc/H2D-Shaders.md

 #### Base 2D values

 For 2D shaders, the following parameters are available in the custom shader.
-When in doubt, can look these up in `h3d.shader.Base2d` (which you have to import).
+When in doubt, you can look these up in `h3d.shader.Base2d` (which you have to import).

 ```haxe
 var spritePosition : Vec4;